I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

 Looking at the case, I feel that the Thule designers have definitely taken these two points into consideration.
 The case is divided into two separate parts: the bottom semi-hard compartment with the padded inside for your camera and the top soft section with the roll-down closure that can be used to store most of your mounts and other extras.

 The lower crushproof compartment is not designed to house one particular action camera type (on their website Thule indicates that, besides GoPro, it can also be used for Contour and Sony action cameras), which also gives necessary flexibility when choosing what to keep in it.
 Whereas some other cases available on the market (also from Thule) have special die-cut foam pads, with designated slots for various bits and pieces, this case has an open compartment with soft padded walls that you can fill the way you want.
-And it is quiet big.
-For example, when travelling, I usually keep my Astro E3 10000mAh on the bottom (it fits really nicely there) and place both my GoPro Hero 2 and 3+ flat on top.
+And it is quite big.
+For example, when traveling, I usually keep my Astro E3 10000mAh on the bottom (it fits really nicely there) and place both my GoPro Hero 2 and 3+ flat on top.
 Shifting to a slightly longer and thicker Anker 2nd Gen Astro E5 16000mAh will probably mean that I will need to move the USB battery to the top compartment, where there is enough room for it.
 This, in turn, will free some space to store the new addition to our ‘heroic’ family, our new GoPro Hero 4 (which we are getting shortly).

 According to my calculations, it is easily possible to fit 4 smaller types of GoPro cameras (i.e., Hero 3 and newer) in their housings, if they are placed vertically.
 But if you have only one camera, I would keep it with something else (a chest harness or a head strap) just to make sure it does not get lonely and start rattling around.
-In this case having a die-cut foam pad could have been a plus.
+In this case, having a die-cut foam pad could have been a plus.

 Another advantage of such foam pads is that they can usually be taken out and washed.
 This means that when using Thule Perspektiv Action Camera Case, which does not have this option, you have to be careful to make sure that you clean the camera and accessories before you put them back into the case.
-Otherwise it might be difficult to clean it.
+Otherwise, it might be difficult to clean it.

-Besides the padded walls and the bottom, the lower compartment also has a soft flap that serves to protect the content from the top and, at the same time, has three elasticated mash pockets for storing spare memory cards or batteries.
+Besides the padded walls and the bottom, the lower compartment also has a soft flap that serves to protect the content from the top and, at the same time, has three elasticated mesh pockets for storing spare memory cards or batteries.
 It is kept in place using Velcro.

 The exterior of the bag, which comes only in black, or more correctly a combination of the black lower part and dark shadow/grey upper part, is in stark contrast to the high-visibility blue padded interior of the camera compartment.
 This bright blue makes it easy to see and locate even the smallest gear.